-The most relaxing way to enjoy Aberystwyth and the surrounding area is to travel by train.
+The most relaxing way to enjoy Aberystwyth and the surrounding area is to travel by train or vintage bus.
 The town is lucky enough to have two unique railway experiences for all the family to enjoy.
-Hitch a ride on the Cliff Railway to the top of Constitution Hill, or sit back and relax on a ride through the Rheidol Valley to Devil’s Bridge.
+You can also hop on-and-off our FREE open-top vintage bus to explore the town centre!

 Vale of Rheidol Railway